cristina1997/Connect4/README.md

 # GenesysExercise

-5-in-a-Row, a variation of the famous Connect Four game, is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a nine-column, six-row vertically suspended grid.
-The pieces fall straight down, occupying the next available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs
+5-in-a-Row, a variation of the famous Connect Four game

 ![Capture](https://user-images.githubusercontent.com/22792015/120250233-4a649500-c275-11eb-9501-aa6a2ac1ead9.JPG)